-Working out, losing weight and building muscle is great for overall health and longevity, but keeping those gains could mean more than just improved health – it could literally save your life from cancer.
+Working out, losing weight, and building muscle are great for overall health and longevity, but keeping those gains could mean more than just improved health – it could literally save your life from cancer.

 Higher Muscle Mass Correlates with Improved Survival

-The results of this study were published in the Journal of the National Comprehensive Cancer Network and found other associations between the survival of cancer and muscle radiodensity (quality of muscle) via patient-reported outcomes and symptom burden reports.
+The results of this study were published in the Journal of the National Comprehensive Cancer Network.
+They found other associations between the survival of cancer and muscle radiodensity (quality of muscle) via patient-reported outcomes and symptom burden reports.

-One of the main researchers, Ryan D. Nipp, MD, MPH stated in an interview that he has been seeing more emphasis placed on patient-reported outcomes in the scientific literature to supplement the clinical data they are gathering as well.
+One of the leading researchers, Ryan D. Nipp, MD, MPH, stated in an interview that he has been seeing more emphasis placed on patient-reported outcomes in the scientific literature to supplement the clinical data they are gathering as well.

 Nipp is a gastrointestinal oncologist and health services researcher at Massachusetts General Hospital Cancer Center and Harvard Medical School.